All About Braces

 Rubber Band Wear

 To successfully complete orthodontic treatment, the patient must work together with the orthodontist.
 The teeth and jaws can only move toward their corrected positions if the patient consistently wears the rubber bands or other appliances as prescribed.
-Lack of cooperation following instructions and damaged appliances lengthens the treatment time!
+Lack of cooperation in following instructions and damaged appliances lengthen the treatment time!

 Caring for Your Appliances

-Damaged appliances can increase the length of your treatment process, so be sure to take care of all your appliances.
-Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by your doctor.
+Remember to take care of all your appliances, as damaged appliances can lengthen your treatment process.
+Your teeth and jaw will only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by your doctor.

 Playing Sports with Braces

-Game, Set, Match – we have great news for athletes!
-You can still play sports even while undergoing orthodontic treatment!
-If you do play sports, it’s recommended that you wear a mouthguard in order to protect your teeth and your appliance.
-Let your doctor know if you need help finding the right mouthguard for the best protection.
+Game, Set, Match – Good news for athletes!
+Even if you’re undergoing orthodontic treatment, you can still participate in sports!
+It’s important to wear a mouthguard to protect your teeth and your braces.
+If you need assistance in finding the right mouthguard for the best protection, please inform your doctor.

 If you’re involved in a sports emergency, be sure to immediately check your mouth and your appliance for any damage that may have occurred.
-If you notice any loose teeth, or if your appliance has been damaged, please contact our office right away.
+If you notice any loose teeth or if your appliance has been damaged, please contact our office immediately.
 You can temporarily relieve the discomfort with wax or by rinsing your mouth with warm saltwater.